 At Kettering Science Academy we welcome all external partners' input into the careers pathway of our young people.
-If you are interested in offering support and want to find out more, please make contact with our careers consultant Julie Thompson or our school careers lead Kirsty Farrar, whose details can be found on the careers contact page.
+If you are interested in offering support and want to find out more, please make contact with our careers lead Julie Thompson or our school senior leader careers lead Kirsty Farrar, whose details can be found on the careers contact page.

 Why you should consider working with the school and our young people:

 - Inspire tomorrow's workforce, which will broaden career options/aspirations.

 - Impart your experience, knowledge and expertise to others.

 - Help others to understanding the structure of your business and the career possibilities that exist within it.

 - Develop new skills to assist your employees' career progression such as team leading, presenting, communicating, organising, etc.